Improved model-based clustering performance using Bayesian initialization averaging: Illustrative Data Sets

-This is a data set containing biometric observations on $n = 202$ Australian athletes ($102$ males and $100$ females) at the Australian Institute of Sport \citep{Cook_Weisberg_1994}.
-The full data set contains $13$ variables ($11$ continuous and $2$ discrete) and all continuous variables are included in the analysis: red cell count (rcc), white cell count (wcc), hematocrit (Hc), hemoglobin (Hg), plasma ferritin (Fe), body mass index (bmi), sum of skin folds (ssf), body fat percentage (Bfat), lean body mass (lbm), height (Ht) and weight (Wt) \citep{Cook_Weisberg_1994}. (see Figure $\ref{fig:AIS_data}$).
+The \emph{Australian Institute of Sport} data set contains biometric observations on $n = 202$ Australian athletes ($102$ males and $100$ females) at the Australian Institute of Sport \citep{Cook_Weisberg_1994}.
+The full data set contains $13$ variables ($11$ continuous and $2$ discrete) and all continuous variables are included in the analysis: red cell count (rcc), white cell count (wcc), hematocrit (Hc), hemoglobin (Hg), plasma ferritin (Fe), body mass index (bmi), sum of skin folds (ssf), body fat percentage (Bfat), lean body mass (lbm), height (Ht) and weight (Wt) \citep{Cook_Weisberg_1994} (see Figure $\ref{fig:AIS_data}$).

+A further simulated data set, Simulated Data $1$, taken from \cite{Baudry2015} experiment $3$ is tested, namely $n = 200$ observations simulated from a mixture of three multivariate Gaussian components with diagonal covariance structure.
+The second and third horizontal components (plotted as red triangles and green crosses respectively) overlap, giving the appearance of forming a single cluster, as seen in Figure $\ref{fig:BadurySimData}$.
+The first component, plotted as black circles, is vertical in nature.
+For this data set, both a $2$ group and a $3$ group solution are relevant. $100$ such data sets are randomly simulated for the purposes of the study.
+The process is repeated to create variants of Simulated Data $1$ with larger sample sizes, specifically for $n = 500, n = 1000$ and $n = 5000$.